-If your partner is actively having an affair — or even thinking about starting to stray — you might notice that they've picked up a few social media habits that can indicate they're cheating.
-While you can't blame the likes of Instagram or Facebook, there is a link between social media and infidelity, and experts say that "social media has made cheating more accessible," Theresa Herring, LMFT, a Chicago-area couples therapist, tells Bustle.
+If your partner is actively having an affair — or even thinking about starting to stray — you might be able to tell by the changes in their online habits.
+While you can't put the blame on the likes of Instagram or Facebook, there is a link between social media and infidelity.
+And that's because, in many ways, "social media has made cheating more accessible," Theresa Herring, LMFT, a Chicago-area couples therapist, tells Bustle.
 "What starts off as a harmless communication can spiral into a full-on emotional and/or physical affair."

-And that often has a lot to do with the easy access to other people, and the attention they can provide.
+It has a lot to do with the easy access to other people, and the attention they can provide.
 "People use social media to cheat when they are unhappy with their lives and/or their relationships," Herring says.
-"It usually [starts when] a ... person is giving them the validation that they've been seeking.
+"It usually [starts when] a [...] person is giving them the validation that they've been seeking.
 They rediscover a lost part of themselves, feel like someone appreciates them for who they are, and it's off to the races."

 3 .
 One Name In Particular Keeps Popping Up